General information and issues about Hickok testers

 Test signal

-The Hickoks use an AC Test signal, which is connected to the grid.
+The Hickoks use an AC Test signal, which is connected to the grid of the tube under test.
 It is obvious that such tubes that need very low grid voltage, can not be tested accurate since these can be fully overdriven.
 Some the testers like 533, 600 or 605 use a fixed 5Volts AC, which is too much for some tubes.
 The later 533A, 600A, 605A, 800, 800A used 2.5V, and the more versatile models like 539, 750, 752 used variable voltage from 0.25 to 2.5V depending on the Gm scale you choose.
 With those testers that have variable test voltage, do the testing only on the sensitivity as indicated on the roll chart for the tube, or you might by mistake be testing the tube in overdrive condition.
 So if you have to test it on the 15.000 scale, and the reading is too low, the tube just bad, and is not better than that.
 If you go then to another scale to get more resolution, you may be overdriving the tube, and measure a fully wrong result.

 Spraying contacts